sharetribe/flex-docs/src/docs/ftw-analytics/how-to-set-up-analytics-for-ftw/index.md

 ## Configure Google Analytics ID

 Google Analytics (GA) is supported by default.
-The enable GA, set the GA tracker ID to the environment variable `REACT_APP_GOOGLE_ANALYTICS_ID`;
+To enable GA, set the GA tracker ID to the environment variable `REACT_APP_GOOGLE_ANALYTICS_ID`;

+Note that the current script expects a *Universal Analytics property only* tracking ID.
+If you want to use GA4, you should update the Google Analytics scripts first.

 That's it!
 You're good to go.